sherlock-audit/2023-03-optimism-judging/README.md

 Sidestepping of cost, no loss of principal, agree with Med

-# Issue M-7: Causing users lose fund if bridging long message from L2 to L1 due to uncontrolled out-of-gas error
+# Issue M-6: Causing users lose fund if bridging long message from L2 to L1 due to uncontrolled out-of-gas error

 Source: https://github.com/sherlock-audit/2023-03-optimism-judging/issues/5

 ## Found by
-HE1M, obront
+HE1M

 ## Summary